Komati (caste): History

 Lengthy legal battles ensued between the Vaidiki and Niyogi Brahmins on whether the Komatis were allowed to perform orthodox Vaishya rites.
-The Vaidikis argued that there was nothing in the Vedas (the orthodox Sanskrit Hindu texts) the prohibited the Komatis from performing their own Telugu versions of the Upanayana.
+The Vaidikis argued that there was nothing in the Vedas that prohibited the Komatis from performing their own Telugu versions of the Upanayana.
 They stated that since it was a well known fact that Komatis called themselves Vaishyas and their men wore the sacred thread, there was no reason prohibiting them from moving on to the orthodox Sanskrit versions of the Upanayana ceremony.
 The Niyogis argued that while they did indeed call themselves Vaishyas, they could not be real Vaishyas due to Hindu chronology.
 According to Hindu chronology, Vaishyas had become extinct in Kali Yuga, the final time period in Hindu cosmology.
 Additionally, the Niyogis stated that the Komatis performed the Upanayana incorrectly due to the fact that the majority of them had it performed right before an man's marriage, rather than at age 24 which the orthodox texts state a Vaishya bachelor should have the ceremony conducted.
 They argued that since the Komatis could not be real Vaishyas and performed the Upanayana incorrectly, they had renounced their right to do so and that there was nothing they could do to atone for it.
 Legal battles ensued for decades, with British officials being unable to resolve the conflict and agitation between Komatis and Niyogis.

 In the 1800s, Komatis were involved with the indigo and cotton trade.
 Komatis were "founding import-export firms, particularly in timber, sugar and liquor, construction and engineering companies, and western style banks" by the late 1800s.
 Komatis were involved with modernizing the commercial activity in Madras.
 Most Komatis were involved with the trade of oil, salt, grains, fruits and vegetables or were moneylenders or textile merchants.
-In 1905 the Komatis founded the South Indian Vaishya Sangam.
-The Komati community during the colonial period changed their name to the Arya Vaishya Community.
+The Komati community during the colonial period changed their name to the Arya Vaisya Community.

 By the 20th century, the Komatis had begun calling themselves according to the orthodox rishi gotras, rather than their native 102 gotras, which were inappropriate in accordance with the rules for Vaishya gotras.
 Over the 19th century, many Komatis became wealthy and in the 1901 census, were the only Telugu caste to be ranked as Vaishya.
-Spurred by this recognition, in 1905, prominent Komatis formed the Southern India Vysia Association, and in the 1921 census, tens of thousands of Komatis were recorded as Vaishyas.
+Spurred by this recognition, in 1905, prominent Komatis formed the Southern India Vysya Association, and in the 1921 census, tens of thousands of Komatis were recorded as Vaishyas.